Tour to Geneva - E-Type 60th & XK8 25th Anniversary - April 2021Friday 23rd April to Thursday 29th April

 New Date – Last Week of April

-Jaguar Daimler Heritage Trust (JDHT) is planning a tour to Geneva in 2021 to celebrate the 60th anniversary of the launch of the Jaguar E-type.
+Jaguar Daimler Heritage Trust (JDHT) is planning a tour to Geneva in 2021 to celebrate the 60th anniversary of the launch of the Jaguar E-type and the 25th anniversary of the launch of the XK8.

-JDHT ran a very successful tour in 2011 to celebrate the 50th anniversary and for 2021 we plan on taking about 60 E-types to Geneva – including two from our own historic collection – the first roadster 77 RW, and the last, HDU 555N.
+JDHT ran a very successful tour in 2011 to celebrate the E-type’s 50th anniversary and for 2021 we plan on taking about 60 E-types and XK8/Rs to Geneva – including our two most historic E-types – the first roadster 77 RW, and the last, HDU 555N and a couple of XK8s from our Collection.

 We are planning to drive the ‘First and the Last’ E-types all the way to Geneva.
 On arrival we will display 77 RW in the InterContinental Hotel for our gala Dinner where it will be joined by the Geneva Announcement Show, E-type FHC, chassis 885005.